 The most common mental health problems currently being addressed with psychedelics are depression, trauma, and addiction.
 It is the result of our confusion about these issues that we consider them separate.
-A deeper understanding of both depression and addition reveals them both to be issues of the heart.
+A deeper understanding of both depression and addiction reveals them both to be issues of the heart.
 Addiction is self-medication for depression, and depression is a prevailing sense of worthlessness.
 These are reality problems.

 Trauma is always depressing, and it’s triggered by patterned perceptions and behaviors.
 There is good evidence to suggest that trauma has a structural element, having roots in memory and learned reflex.
 Trauma is certainly not intellectual.
 Its strong emotional threads lead back to one’s perception of reality, or what one perceived at the time of the trauma.

-You can’t argue a person to a different reality.
+You can’t argue a person into a different reality.
 Reality is perceptual while intellect is conceptual.
 You can alert a person to misperceptions and misunderstandings.
 That can help a great deal in successfully organizing a person’s thoughts, but you can’t change the feelings associated with experience through the use of reason and argument.
 These people already have their reasons and arguments, and their conclusions depress them.